Classic Moules Mariniere

 Take care in the preparation of your mussels.

-Discard any mussels that are dead - if you tap the shell and they don't close, then they're dead.
+Discard any mussels that are dead - if you tap the shell and they don't close, then they're dead, have gone to meet their maker.

 Scrub the shells with a wire brush and pull the beards away.